How Bashar Assad Is Using Old Tactics to Regain His Grip on Syria

 I felt like there wasn’t a sufficient understanding of this family’s role in the Syria story.
 People got into the Syria story through the Arab Spring and the revolt but it was a very simplistic narrative: it happened in Tunisia, it happened in Egypt, now the Syrians are rising up and when the regime refused to go so it became a civil war.
 Then attention shifted to ISIS and the refugee issue.
 What was missing was a deeper understanding of why Syrians rose up in the first place, how this family ruled over them for 50 years, and the role of its allies, particularly Iran.
 I felt there was a need to step back and look at the whole picture if we wanted to address the problems emanating from Syria.

-What have Western countries most consistently misunderstand about Syria?
+What have Western countries most consistently misunderstood about Syria?

 Western countries relationships with Syria have largely been driven by whatever interests they had in the region at any given moment.
 During the Cold War, the U.S. agenda was how do we get Hafez Assad on our side?
 When the civil war started in Lebanon, the Americans wanted him to protect the Christians.
 And in the early 1990s, the American agenda was to amass this coalition to go after Saddam.
 Bashar was cooperating with the U.S on intelligence sharing before the invasion of Iraq, after 9/11.
 But when he realized they might be going after him he calculated that he had better start a pre-emptive war in Iraq to protect the regime.
 American calculations changed again because they needed to save face in Iraq, so there was a re-engagement period between 2007 and 2010.
 The Assad regime knows how the West deals with this part of the world and it can wait because it figures it’s not going anywhere.
 I’m not advocating military intervention to topple the regime.
 I’m just saying that all these countries have to take history into account when they decide to engage with Syria.